wanirepo/SAS2015_PatRec/README.md

 # SAS2015 Pattern Recognition

-This github repository includes a walk-through of CANLab MVPA tools to help people get hands-on experience using [CANLab fMRI analysis tools](https://github.com/canlab/CanlabCore).
+This github repository includes a walk-through example to help people get hands-on experience of using [CANLab MVPA tools](https://github.com/canlab/CanlabCore).
 This github is coupled with this [hackpad](https://hackpad.com/SAS-2015-Pattern-Recognition-nH4ypQDZx1i).

 ## Installation
 You can download the CANLab core tools (written in **MATLAB**) using the following command line.
 You can also **fork** the CanlabCore repository.